Da Vinci Science Center

 The Da Vinci Science Center (DSC) is a science museum and nonprofit organization in Allentown, Pennsylvania.
-The center has been a leader in "bringing science to life and lives to science", according to its mission statement, since its 1992 founding.
+The earliest iteration of the center was created in 1992.
+The center's mission statement is "to bring science to life and lives to science."

-The center's slogan is Open for ExSCIting Possibilities.
-It excels in connecting people of all ages to the wonders of science in their lives, their creative curiosities, and tomorrow's innovative careers.
-Its engaging and highly-interactive experiences include a two-story exhibit floor; nearly three-dozen programs for visitors of all ages, students, educators, and community groups; and regional workforce initiatives that integrate limited-engagement exhibits with programs highlighting workforce development opportunities.
-The center's primary focus is introducing children to the potential of the STEM (science, technology, engineering, and mathematics) subjects.
+DSC focuses on connecting people of all ages to science.
+Its interactive experiences include a two-story exhibit floor, nearly three-dozen programs for visitors of all ages, students, educators, and community groups, and regional workforce initiatives that integrate limited-engagement exhibits with programs highlighting workforce development opportunities.
+The center's primary focus is introducing children to the potential of the STEM-related subjects.

 The Da Vinci Science Center is located in Pennsylvania's Lehigh Valley, approximately 48 mi north-northwest of Philadelphia and 78 mi west of New York City.

 History

-The Da Vinci Science Center opened in 1992.
-Its earliest incarnation was as the Science Model Area Resource Team (SMART) Center at Lehigh University in Bethlehem, Pennsylvania.
+The earliest incarnation of the DSC was as the Science Model Area Resource Team (SMART) Center at Lehigh University in Bethlehem, Pennsylvania created in 1992.
 Its primary purpose was originally to host interactive JASON Project broadcasts for students featuring Robert Ballard, the oceanographer who discovered the wreckage of the RMS Titanic.

-While the organization would host JASON Project through the spring of 1998, the SMART Center began developing additional hands-on science experiences for students in grades K-8 and their teachers with support from an anonymous benefactor.
-The SMART Center evolved quickly into the Discovery Center of Science and Technology and began offering public science experiences.
+The success of SMART Center public programing events encouraged Lehigh University and its partners to open a dedicated public visitor experience in a former Bethlehem Steel building in 1995 called the SMART Discovery Center.
+The new center quickly expanded to a larger, nearby building in 1997 and ceased its original JASON Project broadcasts in 1998.

-When the Discovery Center separated from Lehigh University in 1999, it was a small, grass-roots organization that served school field trips for grades K-8 primarily and had limited exhibit and program engagement.
-A 2003 merger with the former Leonardo da Vinci's Horse, Inc. (LDVHI) bolstered the organization's strength, gave it a new namesake, and added an emphasis of connecting science and technology to the arts and other disciplines.
+The Discovery Center separated from Lehigh University in July 1999 and became a small, grass-roots organization that served school field trips for grades K-8 primarily and had limited exhibit and program engagement.
+In July 2003, the Discovery Center of Science and Technology merged with Leonardo da Vinci's Horse, Inc. This combined organization became known as the Da Vinci Science Center.
+With the merger, the center began to emphasize connecting science and technology to the arts and other disciplines.

-After closing its operations in a former Bethlehem Steel building in June 2005, the center moved to a custom-built exhibit building on land its leases from Cedar Crest College in Allentown.
-The expanded and modernized visitor experience allowed for a deeper emphasis on public visitation, expanding its reach throughout the greater Lehigh Valley region, and developing programs for other age groups.
+In June 2005, the center moved to a custom-built exhibit building on land it leased from Cedar Crest College in Allentown.
+The expanded and modernized visitor experience was designed for a deeper emphasis on public visitation, expanding the organization's reach throughout the greater Lehigh Valley region and developing programs for other age groups.

-Emerging as the Da Vinci Science Center, the organization has adopted a focus on scientific and technical careers.
-Along with achieving a record number of more than 93,000 total participants, the center established its integrated workforce development initiatives as its signature experiences during the 2012 fiscal year.
-These initiatives integrate a limited-engagement Da Vinci Science Center exhibit experience with community programming that highlights industry workforce development needs and opportunities.